 - Learn how to exercise with diabetes.
-It is particularly critical for those with diabetes/pre-diabetes (who may have health complications that must be managed) to have the knowledge and understanding of pre-/post-exercise nutrition as well as how to engage in physical activity safely and effectively on medication and/or insulin.
-Diabetes is linked to other physiological issues, such as soft-tissue injury and overuse injury as well as delayed-onset hypoglycemia from exercise, so it’s important to know how to compensate with proper nutrition, nutrition timing, and exercise intensity.
+It is particularly critical for those with diabetes/pre-diabetes to know how to exercise safely and effectively on medication and/or insulin.
+Diabetes is linked to other physiological issues, such as soft-tissue injury and overuse injury as well as delayed-onset hypoglycemia from exercise, so it’s important to know how to compensate.

 MEDIA CONTRIBUTOR on television, video, and radio.
 KRON 4’s weekly health expert on the weekend morning news.

 HEALTH PROMOTION SPECIALIST/PUBLIC SPEAKER for lifestyle education classes (both in-person and online) to corporate/non-profit wellness events, medical groups, ‘Lunch and Learns’, retreats, and residential/fitness facilities.
 Group-involvement activities and cooking demonstrations inspire interest in healthy eating, well-being, and longevity.

 - Bachelor of Science in Kinesiology, concentration in Biodynamics